HISTORY

 1999 December - AIA OK Chapter holds a meeting to propose changing legislation using the “building type” requirements for the need of an architect.

 2000 June - NCARB meeting proposes a resolution opposing interior design legislation across the US.
-However NCIDQ delivered a letter to the US Department of Justice, Antitrust Division requesting them to review NCARB’s efforts to oppose interior design legislation.
+However, NCIDQ delivered a letter to the US Department of Justice, Antitrust Division requesting them to review NCARB’s efforts to oppose interior design legislation.
 This action affected the proposed NCARB resolution’s language with minor changes but still opposing any interior design legislation.

 2000 October - The beginning of creating a separate organization dedicated to interior design legislation takes shape and is called Oklahoma Interior Design Coalition (OIDC).
 Laura Tribble is elected President.